CloudStream-Innovations/notebooks/README.md

 - This notebook utilizes the Dtale library for interactive exploratory data analysis (EDA) on a Pandas DataFrame.
 - It installs necessary libraries, loads the dataset, configures Dtale for use in the Colab environment, and provides auxiliary functions for managing Dtale instances.

+### 5_report_top_10_active_drivers.ipynb

+- This notebook provides a comprehensive evaluation of the top 10 active drivers in a taxi service, considering various metrics such as endurance, profitability, safety, efficiency, recognition, customer satisfaction, and experience.
+Through this holistic approach, the best-performing drivers are identified and showcased.
+- The methodology section of the notebook elucidates the four main pillars used for driver evaluation, along with their respective weightings and calculations.
+By transparently outlining the evaluation process, the notebook ensures clarity and reproducibility in determining the top drivers.

 ### 6_report_anomalies_and_outliers.ipynb

 - This notebook presents a comprehensive report of anomalies and outliers in driver performance metrics within a taxi service dataset.